Spannakin/Nature-Quiz/README.md

   * #A3CEF1- is a cloud blue this will be used for borders and highlighting
   * #8B8C89- is a dove grey this will be used at the main text color as it contrasts well with the blue colors

-A new text color of #5f788d was chosen to replace the initial dove grey as on testing it was fund to be not eas easy to read as hoped so a new color was selected for better contrast and readability for user.
+A new text color of #5f788d was chosen to replace the initial dove grey as on testing it was found not to be as easy to read as hoped so a new color was selected for better contrast and readability for user.

 [Back to Top](#table-of-contents)